Bundesliga clubs show solidarity with Ukraine | DW | 26.02.2022

 There were Ukrainian flags scattered around Bundesliga grounds, while all matches began with a minute’s silence.

-Greuther Fürth and Cologne held aloft blue and yellow banner (see main picture) with the words, "Stop war, we're against war" ahead of their 1-1 draw.
-Bayer Leverkusen refrained from playing their normal carnival music during a 3-0 win over Arminia Bielefeld, and Freiburg lit up the player tunnel in Ukraine’s national colors before their three-goal victory over Hertha Berlin.
+Greuther Fürth and Cologne held aloft blue and yellow banner (pictured) with the words "stop war, we're against war" ahead of their 1-1 draw.
+Bayer Leverkusen refrained from playing their normal Carnival music during a 3-0 win over Arminia Bielefeld, and Freiburg lit up the player tunnel in Ukraine’s national colors before their three-goal victory over Hertha Berlin.

 Union Berlin, who pride themselves on collating a vibrant playlist ahead of matches, played almost exclusively songs about war and peace.
-Champions Bayern Munich's visit to Frankfurt also saw the stadium lit up in yellow and blue with screens showing the message "Stop it, Putin" and Robert Lewandowski wearing a Ukrainian flag armband.
+Champions Bayern Munich's 1-0 win in Frankfurt also saw the stadium lit up in yellow and blue with screens showing the message "Stop it, Putin" and Robert Lewandowski wearing a Ukrainian flag armband.
 Earlier the Bayern striker had backed the Polish Football Association's stance to boycott their upcoming World Cup playoff against Russia.

 Rostock had tweeted in support of Ukraine shortly before kickoff.